Culture

 Civic Engagement

-We are committed to supporting communities where design can have an enormous impact.
-In addition to our civic work, including projects with the School Construction Authority (NYSCA) in Queens, the Billie Holiday Theater in Crown Heights, Brooklyn, and numerous parks projects for the NY State Parks Department, we have worked with numerous not-for-profits on projects like Women In Need, Habitat for Humanity, and UNICEF.
-Additionally, we continue to provide pro bono work to local organizations in need, such as the Edible School Yard at PS 7, Concrete Safaris, and Medgar Evers College.
+We are committed to supporting communities where design can have a meaningful impact.
+In addition to our civic work, including projects with the NYC School Construction Authority in Queens, the Billie Holiday Theater in Brooklyn, and numerous projects for NY State Parks and other agencies, we have worked with numerous not-for-profits on projects like Women In Need, Habitat for Humanity, and UNICEF.
+Additionally, we have provided pro bono work to local organizations such as the Edible School Yard at PS 7, Concrete Safaris, and Medgar Evers College.

 The Medgar Evers College Collaborative Research Project explores how design can support student-faculty relationships and student retention, including activating the margins of circulation spaces for gathering and collaboration.